-The motor control board (Figure 27) has a DEHUM connection that allows the system to increase the amount of humidity that is removed from the circulating air.
+Both motor control boards (Figure 29 & Figure 30) have a DEHUM connection that allows the system to increase the amount of humidity that is removed from the circulating air.
 This is accomplished by reducing the CFM and allowing the cooling coil to become colder.
 This will only occur when there is a call for cooling.
 There are many ways that this can be electrically wired:

 - If the room thermostat incorporates a humidity sensor and DEHUM output, connect the DEHUM on the thermostat to the DEHUM terminal on the motor control board.
-See Figure 23 above. - If using a separate humidistat, connect the DEHUM & R terminals on the humidistat to the DEHUM & R terminals on the motor control board (See Figure 27).
-In this option, the DEHUM output of the humidistat must be set to be normally open and closed when there is a call for humidification. - If a humidistat is not available, it is an acceptable option to connect the R & DEHUM via a field supplied normally open relay.
-See Figure 24 above.
+See Figure 25. - If using a separate humidistat, connect the DEHUM & R terminals on the humidistat to the DEHUM & R terminals on the motor control board.
+See Figure 29 & Figure 30.
+In this option, the DEHUM output of the humidistat must be set to be normally open and closed when there is a call for humidification.

+If a humidistat is not available, it is an acceptable option to connect the R & DEHUM via a field supplied normally open relay.
+See Figure 26 (page 27).
 The R & DEHUM terminals should be connected across the normally open relay terminals.
 The O (B) & C terminals should then be connected across the relay coil.
 This option causes the blower to run at a reduced CFM for 10 minutes after a call for cooling.